 She was elected to the house after a court-ordered reapportionment in 1965 created eight new Fulton County seats, increasing political opportunities for blacks.
 She was the major architect of the current Atlanta city charter, which became law in 1973.
 This reduced at-large representation and paved the way for Black self-government through district voting.
 Hamilton and fellow Commissioner Everett Millican developed the current political map of Atlanta, with its twelve voting districts.
 Before then, whites had used at-large voting to maintain control.

-Her work for school betterment in Tennessee led to the executive council of the Highlander Folk School in Monteagle, where she provoked a racist response.
+Her work for school betterment in Tennessee led to the Highlander Folk School executive council in Monteagle, where she provoked a racist response.
 In 1957 Georgia governor Marvin Griffin sent a state employee to take photos of Black attendants at the school.
 The governor then published the prints on a four-page hate sheet charging that Highlander was a hotbed for communist activism.
 With her many accomplishments in many branches of government, Hamilton’s only political miscalculation was her support of Walter Mondale, and not Jesse Jackson, for the Democratic nomination for president in 1984.

 This resulted in her losing her legislative election in a run-off vote later that year.
 Described as “the quiet warrior,” she fought hard for better health facilities, improved education, help for the indigent, and rights for the disenfranchised.
-She brought the power to minority voters in the state of Georgia.
+She brought power to minority voters in the state of Georgia.
 Grace Hamilton died on July 17, 1992.